twolfson/sublime-request/README.md

 ## FAQ
 ### I want to see the results of my request.
-[Sublime Text 2][subl] comes default with an `exec` command which runs CLI commands in a panel.
+[Sublime Text][subl] comes default with an `exec` command which runs CLI commands in a panel.
 There are no official docs to my knowledge but you can find the source code via `Command Pallete -> Browse Packages -> Default/exec.py@class ExecCommand`.

 Here is a key binding that runs `curl` to [http://google.com/][google].